This guide walks you through the decisions you’ll make as you plan a multi-site JUNO platform.

 To ensure a smooth JUNO experience, we strongly recommend choosing one way to authenticate users for the entire platform.
 Fewer interacting systems mean fewer unexpected complications!

 We understand that many organizations already have multiple authentication methods in place.
 For example, maybe your existing association members use SSO, while prospective members are invited to an event via registration.
 In this case, we recommend consolidating your registration into your SSO, if possible.
 Then, we will only need to integrate one database with JUNO.
+Learn more about the process of setting up integrations with JUNO.

 Site content and configuration